 Bonnie joined Watsi on January 8th, 2014.
-Four years ago, Bonnie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Bonnie's most recent donation traveled 8,800 miles to support Chhorn, a food seller from Cambodia, to fund ear surgery so he can return to working at the market.
+Six years ago, Bonnie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Bonnie's most recent donation traveled 4,200 miles to support Natalia, a 13 year old girl from Bolivia, to fund heart surgery.